anyswap/anyswap-crosschain/README.md

 `cp .env.production .env.local `

-> This should not be neccessary as the above is already populated

 To have the interface default to a different network when a wallet is not connected:

 1. Make a copy of `.env` named `.env.local`